ajandris/candlemania/README.md

 - JavaScript
 - Python
 - Django
-- PostgreSQL with SQL
+- PostgreSQL
 - Git
 - GitHub
 - Grammarly to catch grammar slips and improve the text

 ## Intended audience

-This project's intended audience is anyone who wants insight into a simple product catalogue with user management, and project assessors and recruiters.
+This project's intended audience is anyone who is interested into information about candles and wants to by some candles and their accessories.

+Project assessors and recruiters are welcome.

 # Development
 This part is dedicated to the page's development.